mendix/docs/content/refguide/published-rest-routing.md

 {{% alert type="info" %}}

-The 'Published REST Service' was introduced in version 7.8.0.
+The Published REST Service was introduced in Mendix 7.8.0.
 This feature is still in private beta, and is subject to change before the final release.

 {{% /alert %}}

 When a REST HTTP request arrives at the server, the server needs to determine which [operation](published-rest-operation) to execute.
-This flowchart shows how that works:
+This flow chart shows how that works:

 ![](attachments/published-rest-service/determine-operation.png)

-Consult this flowchart to answer questions like
+Consult this flow chart to answer questions like:
  * Which REST operation microflow will be executed for my URL?
  * What happens when an exception occurs in a REST operation microflow?
  * How does basic authentication for REST services work?